cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Credits/ptaas-tiers.md

 ---

 {{% pageinfo %}}
 We offer three [PtaaS tiers](https://www.cobalt.io/pentest-pricing) to best suit your budget and testing goals.
-See our [offerings](#offering-details).
 {{% /pageinfo %}}

 To get started, check our [pricing model](https://www.cobalt.io/pentest-pricing), and select a plan that matches your testing expectations and business needs.